ognjenperisic/Protein-folding/README.md

-# protein-folding
+# Protein-folding

-Two versions of a protein folding code I wrote.
+Two versions of the protein folding code I wrote.
 It is a simple 2 dimensional Monte Carlo folding simulation on a quadratic grid.

 The fist version was writter when I was a grad student.